 A buying agent (also called a buyer's agent or property finder) is a professional who acts exclusively for the buyer in a property transaction — as opposed to estate agents, who act for the seller.
 Their services typically span three phases:

-A buying agent will define search criteria with you, monitor Rightmove and Zoopla, and use their network of local estate agents to identify properties — including some that aren't publicly listed.
+A buying agent will define search criteria with you, monitor Rightmove, and use their network of local estate agents to identify properties — including some that aren't publicly listed.
 This is the area where buying agents add the clearest value that no data service can replicate: local relationships and off-market access.

 However, for buyers who have already identified a specific property, the search phase is irrelevant.
 You've done it yourself.